-The May event known as Romantic Ronda (Ronda Romantica) is an encounter with the romantic past of this town in Malaga.
-It is a sign of identity that takes shape during this recreation of the historic fair of Ronda on 23, 24, 25, 26 and 27 in May 2018.
+The May Fair event known as Romantic Ronda (Ronda Romantica) is an encounter with the romantic past of this town in Malaga.
+It is a sign of identity that takes shape during this recreation of the historic fair of Ronda on 27, 28, 29, 30 and 31 in May 2020.

 Romantic Ronda is a tourist initiative that places visitors during three days in the historical context of the Ronda mountain ranges.
 Become part of the eighteenth and nineteenth centuries with bandits and smugglers, craftsmen and writers who came in search of adventures to relate them in their works.

 Andalusia was back then a romantic destination, awaiting dangers and uncertainties along its paths to those who travel them.
 Many adventurers came hoping to meet some of the famous bandits on their trips.
 They were even ready with a small amount of money or valuables; not meeting those famous bandits would become a disappointment.